kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * I completed working on the Essential JavaScript Concepts module (100% complete) and started the Responsive Design module (4% complete) of the Frontend Mentor Frontend Dev path (46% complete) from Scrimba.
     * I continued working on the JS Mini Projects section (100% complete).
-      * I contiuned working on and completed the Restaurant Ordering App mini-project.
+      * I continued working on and completed the Restaurant Ordering App mini-project.
-    * I started working on building a responsive site section (9% complete).
+    * I started working on Building a Responsive Site section (9% complete).

   ### Link to work:
   * None